 The tensor product of $\fcatk[\gr]$ and Yoneda composition induce a graded PROP structure on $\ext^{m-n} _{\fcatk[\gr]} (\A^{\otimes n}, \A ^{\otimes m} )$ with respect to the cohomological grading.
 This PROP is freely generated by the graded operad $\scom$ with $ \scom (m):= \ext^{m-1} _{\fcatk[\gr]} (\A, \A ^{\otimes m} )$. \end{thm}

-The following identification of the graded operad $\scom$ appearing in Theorem \ref{thm:main_Vext} is implicit in \cite{V_ext} (and is established in \cite{2021arXiv210514497K} working over more general $\kring$).
-For the reader's convenience, a quick proof is indicated.
+The following identification of the graded operad $\scom$ appearing in Theorem \ref{thm:main_Vext} is implicit in \cite{V_ext} and is established in \cite{2021arXiv210514497K} (working over a more general ring).
+For the reader's convenience, a quick proof is indicated, working over $\kring$.

 \begin{prop} The graded operad $\scom$ (with homological grading) is isomorphic to $\os \otimes_H \com$. \end{prop}